Ha989/grants/Readme.md

 # Grants
-Grants is help startup to build community grant.
+Grants is a platform to help startup to build their community grant.

 ## Authentication